General information about M.S. and Ph.D. admissions

 Additional application materials (official transcripts, financial ability, copy of visa, etc)

 The Graduate School only requires additional application materials from international applicants when they are recommended for admission.
-The Graduate School will contact international candidates directly when additional materials are required.
-Candidates should not submit additional application materials unless explicitly instructed to do so.
+Applicants should not submit additional application materials unless explicitly instructed to do so by the Graduate School.